bardavkov/Immigration-Assistance-Application/README.md

 - Moved connection string to User Secrets
 - Created an icon for web app
 - Updated the project on Azure
+- Created a new web service, database.
+I connected the database to the project.
+Created migrations, updated the database.
+Connected the project to Azure, deployed the project. (due to the end of subscription credits..)
+- Worked on the frontend, added a picture to the about page, a blue background to the header, added an animation of the page title increasing when the mouse is hovered over, and added a greeting upon successful authorization

 What should be done 📑:
 -next tasks